IreneMakonnen/alx-low_level_programming/README.md

 - How to build and use linked lists

 0x13.
 C - More singly linked lists
+	Learning Objectives
 - How to use linked lists

+0x14.
+C - Bit manipulation
+	Learning Objectives
+- How to manipulate bits and use bitwise operators